 Product Indication Stage ADXS11-001 Cervical Cancer Phase I Company sponsored & completed in 2007.
-Cervical Intraepithelial Neoplasia Phase II Company sponsored study, commenced in March 2010 (with patient dosing commencing in June 2010).
+Cervical Intraepithelial Neoplasia Phase II Company sponsored study, commenced in March 2010 (with patient dosing having commenced in June 2010).
 Cervical Cancer Phase II Company sponsored study initiated in November 2010 in India.
 110 Patients with advanced cervical cancer.
 Cervical Cancer Phase II The Gynecologic Oncology Group of the National Cancer Institute has agreed to conduct a study which we expect will commence in early 2011.
 Head & Neck Cancer Phase I The Cancer Research UK (CRUK) is funding a study of up to 45 patients at 3 UK facilities that we expect will commence in early 2011.
 ADXS31-142 Prostate Cancer Phase I Company sponsored (timing to be determined).
 ADXS31-164 Breast Cancer Phase I Company sponsored (timing to be determined).
 ADXS31-164 Canine Osteosarcoma Phase I Company sponsored (timing to be determined).

 We have sustained losses from operations in each fiscal year since our inception, and we expect these losses to continue for the indefinite future, due to the substantial investment in research and development.
-As of October 31, 2010, we had an accumulated deficit of \$27,416,000 and shareholders' deficiency of \$14,802,631.
+As of October 31, 2010 and April 30, 2011, we had an accumulated deficit of \$27,416,000 and \$36,294,750, respectively and shareholders' deficiency of \$14,802,631 and \$22,238,081, respectively.